 Required Registry Settings for Optimal Database Performance

-There are number of Windows registry entries that must be set in order to provide optimal performance and stability for virtual databases (VDBs) and staging databases.
+There are a number of Windows registry entries that must be set in order to provide optimal performance and stability for virtual databases (VDBs) and staging databases.
 These settings are not necessary on the Windows Server hosting the source database.

 Failure to properly set these entries can cause a wide variety of problems including:

 - Poor performance for dSources (both ingesting database dumps/transaction logs and writing new ones)

 - VDBs and staging databases going offline frequently

 Manually checking the registry entries is time consuming.
 Manually setting the registry entries is error prone.
 This article contains a PowerShell script that can check the registry for correctness and another that can set the entries.

 As a Windows Administrator, run the "DelphixRegistryChecker.ps1" PowerShell script to get a report on the current registry values.
 Download the script here: DelphixRegistryChecker.ps1